haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 tags: featured
 ---

+Product development is a journey of collaborative learning.
+This is why we value failures, collaboration, and feedback;
+we embrace misunderstanding as a part of our activities and we work toward uncovering it early.
+The aim of that journey is to find and to meet the needs of the users.
+And, because the product success is measured by the value delivered, identifying invalid assumptions about how that value is created is a priority for all the development activities.
+Users use a product because it solves their problems in a way that fits well within their contexts.
+They see solutions, not features.
+And they learn more about the product as their interactions with it increase.

 In an environemnt where feedback is highly valued, stakeholders often try the software as it is being developed.
 That changes their view as well as their expectations.